NYPD used facial recognition and pics of Woody Harrelson to arrest a man

 This approach is endorsed by Amazon’s AWS, and AWS Rekognition was used in facial recognition software tests conducted by the Washington County Sheriff’s Department last year.

-Analysis of the composite method found it to be effective in only 1 in every 20 facial recognition searches, while NYPD analysts determined that forensic sketches fail 95% of the time.
+Analysis of the composite method found it to be effective in only 1 of every 20 facial recognition searches, while NYPD analysts determined that forensic sketches fail 95% of the time.
 Both techniques increase the possibility that innocent people will be misidentified as suspects in crimes.

 Facial recognition software has come under increasing scrutiny as local, state, and federal lawmakers explore how best to regulate use of the technology.